 10. Install a New Gasket

-Your car’s manufacturer may specify a sealant to use when installing a new gasket.
-It is extremely important to check your manual to make sure you’re using the right sealant.
+Your vehicle manufacturer may specify a sealant to use when installing a new gasket.
+It is essential to check your manual to make sure you’re using the proper sealant.

 Once the new gasket has been securely installed, you can reattach the oil pan, making sure you tighten all the bolts to the correct torque.

 Before reinstalling the drain plug, wipe it clean with a lint-free cloth.
 Then install it using a new washer and tighten it to the specified torque.